RESPONDING TO USPTO OFFICE ACTIONS

 What happens to a trademark or patent application when an Office Action from the USPTO goes unanswered?
 The application will be declared abandoned at the end of the allowed response time.
 This is applicable both for unanswered non-

-In 2012, close to half of all USPTO patent applications and trademark applications that were disposed of were abandoned, most of these after the first office action went unanswered when the applicant did not respond or did not know how to respond.
+In FY2015, close to half of all USPTO patent applications and trademark applications that were disposed of were abandoned, many of these after the first office action went unanswered when the applicant did not respond or did not know how to respond.
 Many applications are submitted with errors that can be fixed.

 When do I have to respond?